My Budapest Story – First Time Traveling Solo

 Anyway, back to my story…

 I got my tickets and went outside to locate the bus stop.
 I then followed the handy travel map to the tube station and just prayed that I was on the right one and that I was going in the right direction.

-For someone who has done so little travelling, it felt like a great achievement not getting lost or detained at the airport.
+For someone who has done so little traveling, it felt like a great achievement not getting lost or detained at the airport.

 My first hostel experience

-After following good old Google Maps, I found my way to my hostel, the Budapest Bubble, which is located in the centre of the city next to the National Museum.
+After following good old Google Maps, I found my way to my hostel, the Budapest Bubble, which is located in the center of the city, next to the National Museum.

 I had never stayed in a hostel before, and although I had done some research online, I didn’t quite know what to expect on the other side of the front door.

 I was greeted and shown in by Anna, the lady that runs the hostel.
 She was calm, friendly and pleasant.